Rouzbeh99/Enhanced-Active-Lane-Consolidation/README.md

 - Create a directory named results by executing `mkdir results`
 - Use `Transformation-Pass/Vectorizer-Pass/test/ookami_results/Scripts/compile_all.sh` to compile object files into executables
 - Use `Transformation-Pass/Vectorizer-Pass/test/ookami_results/Scripts/run_with_papi.sh` to run the executables
-- Running the script will be give you results of 100 runs stored in the results directory
+- Running the script will give you results of 100 runs saved in the results directory
 - Execute `Transformation-Pass/Vectorizer-Pass/test/ookami_results/Scripts/Script.py` to generate summerized csv files in the results directory

 Note: you need to have Clang and PAPI installed on the ARM machine as well and specify installation directory in `compile_all.sh` and `run_with_papi.sh`